-Variable rate personal loans come with fewer repayments restrictions than those placed on fixed rate personal loans, so you can make additional repayments and repay your loan early without penalty.
-Find out here what kind of loans come with a variable rate and if they are the right option for you.
+Variable rate loans are a flexible way to make a large purchase, invest in your home through renovations, consolidate debt or whatever else you’re planning to do.
+That’s because variable rate personal loans come with fewer repayments restrictions than what’s placed on fixed rate personal loans, so you can make additional repayments and repay your loan early without penalty.
+Find out what kind of loans come with a variable rate and if it’s the right option for you.

-The biggest attraction generally is their flexibility along with lower establishment and introductory rates, as opposed to the higher fees associated with fixed rate loans.
-However, due to fluctuating market interest rates, repayments may be uncertain and unstable.
+The biggest attraction is generally their flexibility and lower processing and introductory rates, as opposed to the higher fees associated with fixed rate loans.
+However, due to the fluctuating market interest rates, repayments are uncertain and unstable.
 If you prefer the certainty of fixed repayments, then you may want to opt for a fixed rate loan instead.

 How does a variable rate loan work?

-When you apply for your loan, an interest rate is applied to your loan contract, but this rate can vary over the course of your loan term.
-Your loan term is fixed, but you will generally be able to make additional repayments without penalty and be able to repay the loan early without incurring fees.
+When you apply for your loan, an interest rate will be applied to your loan contract, but this rate can vary over the course of your loan term.
+Your loan term is fixed, but you will generally be able to make additional repayments without penalty and also be able to repay the loan early without incurring fees.

-Variable rate personal loans can come as secured or unsecured personal loans and terms range from between one and seven years.
-Depending on the loan you opt for you may be able to borrow between $3,000 and $80,000.
+Variable rate personal loans can come as secured or unsecured personal loans and terms range from between one and ten years.
+Depending on the loan you opt for you may be able to borrow between RM5,000 and RM100,000.

 How you can compare variable rate personal loans

 - Variable interest rates.
-The interest rate will vary between lenders, but with so many lenders to choose from, interest rates are usually competitive.
-The interest rate changes as the market fluctuates, which can present an element of risk.
+Also known as “floating rates”, variable interest rate is based on a reference rate (e.g. BLR, BFR, OPR, KLIBOR), which will vary between lenders, but with so many lenders to choose from, interest rates are usually quite competitive.
+The interest rate will change as the market fluctuates, which can present an element of risk.
 The rise and fall of the market interest rate can be unpredictable, making it harder to budget for your repayments.

 - Fees and charges.
-Check the upfront and ongoing fees when comparing variable rate loans.
+Check the fees when comparing your variable rate loans.
 These can add significantly to the cost of the loan.

-- Comparison rates.
-The comparison rate is extremely important to consider when comparing variable loans.
+- Effective interest rates.
+The effective interest rate is extremely important to consider when comparing variable loans.
 It shows the ‘true cost’ of a loan as it incorporates your interest rate plus any fees you have to pay.

 What benefits and drawbacks come with variable rate loans?

 - More options.
-Variable loans usually offer more options than fixed rate loans, including redraw facilities, low introductory rates and no extra fees for making additional repayments.
+Variable loans usually offer more options than fixed rate loans, including redraw facility, low introductory rates and no extra fees for making additional repayments.

 - Competitive rates.
 Due to the popularity of this type of loan, lenders offer competitive rates to attract borrowers.

 - Non-fixed interest rates.
-When interest rates drop, you are not locked into a set interest rate, letting you enjoy lower repayments and a cheaper overall amount to pay back.
+When interest rates drop, you’re not locked into a set interest rate, letting you enjoy lower repayments and a cheaper overall amount to pay back.

 - Lower fees.
-Establishment and administration fees and charges are usually lower than on fixed rate loans, keeping your overall cost down.
+Processing fees and charges are usually lower than on fixed rate loans, keeping your overall cost down.

 - Interest rates are unpredictable.
 As market interest rates rise and fall, so does your loan interest rate.
 If interest rates rise, the repayments of your loan will increase and may cost you more in the long run.

 - Fluctuating repayments.
-Variable interest rate loans are sensitive to economic conditions and the interest rate of your loan will change over the term duration.
+Variable interest rate loans are sensitive to economic conditions and the interest rate of your loan will change over the duration of paying it off.
 It can make it hard to work out a budget if your minimum loan repayments are constantly changing.

 Things you might want to avoid

 - Not checking fees and charges.
-Be sure to ask about any extra charges such as administration or application fees.
+Be sure to ask about any extra charges such as processing fees.
 With any major purchase, you need to know exactly what your costs are.

 - Borrowing more than you can repay.
-Only borrow the amount you need, especially with a secured loan as you will lose your asset.
+Only borrow how much you need, especially with a secured loan as you will lose your asset.
 However, defaulting on any kind of loan leads to a negative mark on your credit file.

 - Extending terms longer than needed.
 Some lenders might try to convince you to seek longer terms and even offer lower monthly payments as a selling point.
-Shorter terms mean you pay less interest; so you may want to consider choosing the shortest term that is manageable on your budget.
+Shorter terms mean you pay less interest, so you may want to consider choosing the shortest terms that are manageable on your budget.

 How you can apply for a variable rate personal loan

-Eligibility criteria differ between lenders, but generally, if you are over the age of 18, are a permanent New Zealand resident or citizen and have a good credit history, you may be able to apply.
+Eligibility criteria differ between lenders, but generally, if you are over the age of 21, are a permanent Malaysian resident or citizen and have a good credit history, you may be able to apply.